axypro/fs-paths/doc/dirname.md

 # File Name and Directory Name

+For some actions we need to know, whether we are dealing with a file or a directory.

 The library works with abstract paths as strings.
 It does not make requests to the real file system.
-The library can not know whether the path is a the file or directory.
+It can not find out which is indicated by a path, and whether the path exists.

-Dy default the library understands "the path" as the path to a file.
+By default the library understands "the path" as the path to a file.
 If a path ends with the directory separator (usually a slash) then it is path to a directory.

 * `/var/www/robots.txt` - here directory name is `/var/www` and file name is `robots.txt`.
 * `/var/www/` - it is directory name (file name is not defined).

-This can lead to unexpected behavior.
+Because of this unexpected behavior can occur.
-For example the path `/var/www` for the library is the file `www` in the directory `/var`.
+For example the path `/var/www` for the library is the file `www` inside the directory `/var`.

 This affects the behavior of algorithms [normalization and resolving](resolve.md).